Easter activities and books for kids

-We all hope the sun will come out over the Easter holidays, but if not, these rainy day indoor activities for kids will make sure little ones don't get bored.
+We all hope we'll be able to get outside over the Easter holidays, but if not, these indoor activities for kids will make sure little ones don't get bored.

 Make your own Charlie Chick